Learn how to make wise investment decisions so that you have enough money to live comfortably through your retirement.

 How are all these different stocks, bonds, and mutual funds traded?
 You will need an intricate understanding of the trading process, traders, brokers, and their incentives to know when you're getting a good deal.
 In this lesson, you will learn how to tell if you made a good trade or not.

-While we briefly touched on retirement programs, the options are so varied, detailed, and important that they deserve a lesson all to themselves.
+Retirement programs were already briefly discussed, but the options are so varied, detailed, and important that they deserve a lesson all to themselves.
 This lesson takes a detailed look at the operations, contribution limits, and withdrawal requirements of IRAs, Roth IRAs, SEP Plans, 401ks, 403bs, 529 plans.

 While investing in your 401k may be good for your long-term investment plan, sometimes risk is a good thing.
-This lesson looks at stock valuation and analysis and reviews the basics of calculated investment risks.
+In this lesson, you'll look at stock valuation and analysis and review the basics of calculated investment risks.

 Types and the Importance of Research

-In this continuation of Lesson 10, you will discover research techniques that you can use to analyze and pick stocks as well as valuation techniques used to price stocks.
+In this lesson, you will discover research techniques that you can use to analyze and pick stocks as well as valuation techniques used to price stocks.
 You will also learn how to read a company's annual report.
 This is required reading if you plan to make it big by investing in stocks!

-Your final lesson is all about researching resources, looking at a vast array of Web sites, publications and other sources of information that will help guide your future investments.
+Your final lesson is all about researching resources.
+You'll look at a vast array of websites, publications, and other sources of information that will help guide your future investments.